ptejada/artillery-engine-socketio-v3/README.md

 Socket.IO v3 engine for Artillery

 ### Disclaimer
-In addition to upgrading the Socket.IO lib to version 3 this engine also modifies the original the YML API documented at [artillery.io](https://artillery.io/docs/guides/guides/socketio-reference.html#emit).
+In addition to upgrading the Socket.IO lib to version 3 this engine also modifies the original YML API documented at [artillery.io](https://artillery.io/docs/guides/guides/socketio-reference.html#emit).

 The `emit` action no longer supports all the other explicit options like `channel` and `data`.
-Instead, it will accept a list of array of arguments that will be passed to the Socket.IO `emit` function.
+Instead, it will accept a list or array of arguments that will be passed to the Socket.IO `emit` function.
 Ex:
 ```yml
 scenarios:
   - engine: socketio-v3